fatemehzakeri/KNN-Daily-30-m-Snow-Cover-Generation/README.md

 3-2)Input:

--Ranked Learning Dates per Each Query Date: This is the output of the KNNSnowGeneration.m
+- Ranked Learning Dates per Each Query Date: This is the output of the KNNSnowGeneration.m

--Shadow images: a cell containing Shadow images.
+- Shadow images: a cell containing Shadow images.
 The Shadow images could be created using Google Earth Engine and SRTM 30 m DEM.

- -Shadow Dates: a matrix containing Shadow dates belonging to the Shadow images, respectively.
+ - Shadow Dates: a matrix containing Shadow dates belonging to the Shadow images, respectively.

--Cloud images: a cell containing Cloud images.
+- Cloud images: a cell containing Cloud images.
 The Cloud images could be obtained using Landsat Quality Band, or in Sentinel-2 images, it can be obtained using the SCL band.

--destinationFolder: The destination folder address for saving generated tiff images.
+- destinationFolder: The destination folder address for saving generated tiff images.

- -spatial referencing object: spatial referencing object belongs to one of the imported Landsat images.
+- spatial referencing object: spatial referencing object belongs to one of the imported Landsat images.

 - Information about GeoTIFF file:  Information about GeoTIFF file belongs to one of the imported Landsat images.